ronitr0312/TypeScript-Bootcamp/README.md

 # TypeScript-Bootcamp
-This Repo has fundamental of Typescript for Backend Porgraming
+This Repo has fundamental of Typescript for Backend Programing